OnTheGoSystems/toolset-cli/README.md

 ## Support and collaboration

-Please understand that this is _not_ an official part of the Toolset plugins, but rather an tool used internally within our company, which we decided to share with our more advanced clients and Toolset users.
+Please understand that this is _not_ an official part of the Toolset plugins, but rather a tool used internally within our company, which we decided to share with our more advanced clients and Toolset users.

 Therefore, the usual guarantees do not apply here, and support will be provided